barry-ha/Griduino/examples/AutoGridCL/README.md

 ## Troubleshooting

 Error reporting is very crude in this prototype program.
-Some resourcefulness is required to troubleshoot at this early stage.
+You will need to have some resourcefulness to troubleshoot problems at this early stage.

+In theory, this program should work with several different USB-attached GPS pucks.
+As long as the GPS sends standard NMEA data with lat/long position in $GPGGA or $GPGLL sentences, this will automatically decode them.

 Here are some suggestions that might help.
 * If a command-line window does not appear after starting AutoGridCL.py, then it might have an exception and have ended right away.
 To see messages, open a command window, change to the directory where the file is located, and type 'python AutoGridCL.py'